 Movie overview

-Newspapers gleefully reported all of this the next day, and a handful of the representative articles was later collected in Office Academy’s Farewell to Yamato deluxe hardcover book.
+Newspapers gleefully reported all of this the next day.
+Read a handful of articles here.

 See the book from cover to cover here